sleepymalc/pbb.wtf/content/posts/Marta/index.md

 ## Conclusion

 Overall, I think [Marta](https://marta.sh/) provides excellent customization abilities, while still easy enough for simple use.
 If you think you need an extra boost of productivity, or even just want to try out new applications, [Marta](https://marta.sh/) is definitely worth giving a shot!

+## Updates

+### TotalFinder is Back

+Just find out that the [TotalFinder](https://totalfinder.binaryage.com/) is back!
+See the [discussion thread](https://discuss.binaryage.com/t/update-discussion-totalfinder-1-14-2-for-apple-silicon-and-intel/8364) to see how to download it!
+I'll probably use **both**: Namely to replace Finder with [TotalFinder](https://totalfinder.binaryage.com/) and still use [Marta](https://marta.sh/) as my main tool to organize my files.